Up from Slavery: Chapter 16

 "Europe": The author is married a third time, to Margaret James Murray.
 He speaks about his children.
 At this time, he and his wife are offered the opportunity to travel to Europe.
 Mixed emotions influenced their decision to go: Washington had always dreamed of traveling to Europe, but he feared the reaction of the people, for so many times had he seen individuals of his race achieve success and then turned away from the people.
 Mr. and Mrs. Washington enjoyed their trip, especially upon seeing their friend, Henry Tanner, an African-American artist, being praised by all classes.
 During their time abroad, the couple was also able to take tea with both Queen Victoria and Susan B. Anthony.
 Upon arriving back in the United States, Washington was asked to visit Charleston, West Virginia, near his former home in Malden.

 Chapter 17

 "Last Words": Washington describes his last interactions with General Armstrong and his first with Armstrong's successor, Rev. Dr. Hollis B. Frissell.
 The greatest surprise of his life was being invited to receive an honorary degree from Harvard University, the first awarded to an African American.
 Another great honor for Washington and Tuskegee was the visit of President William McKinley to the institute, an act which McKinley hoped to impress upon citizens his "interest and faith in the race."
 Washington then describes the conditions at Tuskegee Institute and his resounding hope for the future of the race.

-Context

-The America of the 1880s and 1890s was one of white hostility toward African Americans.
-There was also the belief that the African-American race would not have been able to survive without the institution of slavery.
-Popular culture played in to the ideas of "black criminality and moral decline" as can be seen in the characters Jim_Crow_(character) and Zip Coon.
-When Washington began his writing and public speaking, he was fighting the notion that African Americans were inherently stupid and incapable of civilization.
-Washington's primary goal was to impress upon the audience the possibility of progress.
-Furthermore, living in the Black Belt, Booker T. Washington was vulnerable to mob violence and was, therefore, always mindful not to provoke the mob.
-As would be expected for a man in such precarious position, when violence erupted, he tried to stem his talk of equality and progress so as not to exacerbate the situation.
+Major themes